-Paris – Capgemini, one of the world’s foremost providers of consulting, technology and outsourcing services, has been recognised by the Ethisphere Institute, a global leader in defining and advancing the standards of ethical business practices, as a 2016 World’s Most Ethical Company® for the fourth year in a row.
+Paris –– Capgemini, a global leader in consulting, technology and outsourcing services, has again been recognised by the Ethisphere Institute, the global leader in defining and advancing the standards of ethical business practices, as a 2017 World’s Most Ethical Company®.

 Methodology & Scoring

-The World’s Most Ethical Company assessment is based upon the Ethisphere Institute’s Ethics Quotient™ (EQ) framework developed over years of research and vetted and refined by the expert advice from Ethisphere’s World’s Most Ethical Company Methodology Advisory Panel.
-The EQ offers a quantitative way to assess a company’s performance in an objective, consistent and standardised way.
+The World’s Most Ethical Company assessment is based upon the Ethisphere Institute’s Ethics Quotient® (EQ) framework which offers a quantitative way to assess a company’s performance in an objective, consistent and standardised way.
 The information collected provides a comprehensive sampling of definitive criteria of core competencies, rather than all aspects of corporate governance, risk, sustainability, compliance and ethics.

 Scores are generated in five key categories: ethics and compliance program (35%), corporate citizenship and responsibility (20%), culture of ethics (20%), governance (15%) and leadership, innovation and reputation (10%) and provided to all companies who participate in the process.

-Best practices and insights from the 2016 honorees will be released in the form of a whitepaper and infographics over the next few months (download the 2015 insights).
+Best practices and insights from the 2017 honorees will be released in a series of infographics and research throughout the year (view or download the 2016 insights).
 Organisations interested in how they compare to the World’s Most Ethical Companies are invited to participate in the Ethics Quotient.

 – ENDS –